Robotic surgery & AI

-Smart implants
+Smart implant

 Improved early detection through longitudinal surveillance of potential tumor recurrence via surgical-placed implant at the site of the primary tumor or metastatic organ.
 Device development, based on utilizing alterations in cell metabolism of cancer cells compared to non-transformed cells, comprises energy storage, light source and signal sensor.
-This work is in cooperation with STIMULATE Campus and the Clinic for Neuro- and Spine Surgery at Medical Faculty of Heinrich-Heine University Düsseldorf.
-We are supported by Volkswagen Foundation.

 Artificial intelligence (AI)